-Pro Tip: The visitor center for the San Antonio Missions National Historic Park is located at Mission San Jose.
+Sage Advice: The visitor center for the San Antonio Missions National Historic Park is located at Mission San Jose.
 Be sure to stop in to explore the exhibits about the Texas missions, watch a brief film, learn about ranger-led programs, and get your Passport to National Parks stamped.

 As the largest, most beautiful, and best-preserved mission in Texas, the San Jose Mission is often referred to as the Queen of the Missions.
 The mission’s massive stone church with Spanish colonial ornamentation and protective walls was constructed from native limestone in the 1700s and fully restored in the 1930s.

-Pro Tip: As an active parish, visitors are invited to celebrate Mass at the Mission San Jose Church on Sundays.
+Sage Advice: As an active parish, visitors are invited to celebrate Mass at the Mission San Jose Church on Sundays.

 In addition to the visitor center, the beautifully restored Mission San Jose allows guests to explore the: